cbortoluzzi/SIB-summer_school/data/README.md

 8. Tyto alba
 9. Zymoseptoria tritici

-The **genome_assemblies_biodiversity_summer_school.csv** file contains information about the reference genome to be used for each species.
+The ``genome_assemblies_biodiversity_summer_school.csv?? file contains information about the reference genome to be used for each species.
 For each reference genome, we specify its quality (scaffold, chromosome) and whether the assembly is the one of the target species.
 For instance, for _Anodonta anatina_ the reference genome to be used is the one of _Anodonta cygnea_, which is a sister species.